omkar-thite/web50-projects-2020-x-search/Readme.md

 This is project 0 of CS50 Web Development Course.
-It's a clone of google frontend.
+It's a clone of google frontend for desktop, not responsive on mobile phones.

 Search queries are sent to google's server and then user is presented with search results.